 You know, I didn’t realize this for many years, but one of the things I missed after I ended my relationship with playing sports, was having a coach.
 I’ve sought out many “coaches” over the years: yoga teachers, fitness trainers and mentors along the way, and still have them.
 They’ve helped me see myself more clearly.
 I’ve also amassed a large self care toolbox and life experiences and my work is somewhat like that of a coaches.
 I help clients by meeting them where they’re at, we solving problems together, focus on first principles and how the body actually is designed to work.
 Why sit on the bench of life (or for your sport) when you can live well NOW and into older age, pain free and awesome?

-The bulk of my work is with private groups, corporate wellness, etc., however, I take on 3 motivated clients per month individually for a 30-day “regeneration” month of sessions.
-The information you gain from working with me during the 30 days combined with your self study is an investment in your longevity.
+The bulk of my work is with private groups, corporate wellness, etc., however, each month I take on 3 motivated private clients for a 1-3 month “regeneration” series of sessions.
+The information you gain from working with me combined with your self study is an investment in your longevity.
 Your take-aways will be a new attitude towards your workouts and new tools and techniques for soft tissue care and to enhance your movement practices.
 If you’re new or returning to exercise, working with me will give you a body maintenance routine that you can use daily or in smaller snippets throughout your day/week.

-Interested in learning more about my 30-Day Self Care for The Long Game program?
-Read more about my process, my 30-Day Program and fill out the Student Intake Form to apply for one of these 30-Day Program spots.
+Interested in learning more about my Self Care for The Long Game program?
+Read more about my process, my program and fill out the Student Intake Form to apply for one of these spots.
 Next, we’ll have a phone chat to see if we’re a good match to work together.